+No, we can only accept one application from you.
 It is not necessary to have completed work experience with us to have a successful training contract application.
 If you already have legal work experience and/or you feel ready to apply directly for a training contract, we would encourage you to do so.
-If you would still like to apply for the winter workshop before applying for a training contract, please bear in mind that training contract interviews will be scheduled and offers will be made on a rolling basis.
-We are therefore unable to guarantee the availability of places as we progress with these interviews.
+If you would still like to apply for the winter workshop before applying for a training contract, please bear in mind that training contract offers will be made on a rolling basis and we are therefore unable to guarantee the availability of places as we progress with these interviews.

 No, only students in their first year of undergraduate study can apply for the 1st year open days.
 Second year students on a four-year course cannot apply for the 1st year open days.

-If you are spending your third year abroad, you have the option to apply for the summer or Easter work experience scheme in your second year or your third year.
+If you are spending your third year abroad, you have the option to apply for the summer work experience scheme in your second year or your third year.

-If you are not spending your third year overseas, you will need to wait until your third year to apply for our Easter or summer schemes.
+If you are not spending your third year overseas, you will need to wait until your third year to apply for our summer scheme.

 We appreciate that you may not have any results yet.
 Please mention this in your application and include any predicted grades, essay or coursework results you have received to date if you have them, or just put N/A for this section of the application form.

 We appreciate that many students will be in this position.
-Please mention this in your application and include any predicated grades, essay or coursework results you have received to date instead.
+Please mention this in your application and include any predicated grades, essay or coursework results you received during those years instead.

 That is entirely up to you.
 As long as we have this information on the form, we do not insist that you repeat it on your CV.